syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Get images from the existing signed signature field

-You can get the images from the existing signed signature field’s appearance using the **GetImages** method in [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class.
-The following code example explains this.
+To obtain images from the appearance of an existing signed signature field, you can utilize the **GetImages** method within the [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class.
+The code example below provides a clear demonstration of this functionality.

 {% tabs %}